instituutnederlandsetaal/BlackLab/site/docs/development/050_solr.md

 During debugging, I noticed that the `BlackLab40Codec` was loaded using a different classloader from the `LuceneCodec`, which may explain things.
 The exception went away when moving the BlackLab jars into the webapp directly.

-### 3.Create a BlackLab index
+### 3. Create a BlackLab corpus
 This must be done using the integrated format (using --integrate-external-files true)

 ### 4. Prepare the Solr core
-- Create a directory for the core: `solr/server/solr/${index-name}`
+- Create a directory for the core: `solr/server/solr/${corpus-name}`
 - Create the following directory structure:
 ```
 solr/server/solr/
     ${index-name}/
         data/
             index/
-                contents of the BlackLab Index created in step 3
+                contents of the BlackLab Corpus created in step 3
         schema.xml
         solrconfig.xml
 ```